MicroEJ/docs/Tutorials/tutorialFootprintGuidelines.rst

 The following platform configuration guidelines are recommended in order to minimize the size of the application:

 - Use the latest MicroEJ architecture.
 - Use tiny MEJ32 architecture.
-It reduces the code size by ~20% but it is only possible if the size of the application code is lower than 256KB (resources excluded).
-See dedicated documentation: :ref:`core-tiny`
+It reduces the size of the application code by ~20% but it is only possible if the size of the application code is lower than 256KB (resources excluded).
+See dedicated documentation: :ref:`core-tiny`.
+- Disable unnecessary modules in the ``.platform`` file.
+For example, disable the ``Image PNG Decoder`` module if you know that the application will not load PNG images at runtime.
 - Don't embed unnecessary pixel conversion algorithms.
 This can save up to ~8KB of code size but it requires knowing the format of the resources embedded in the application.
 - Use the best optimization level for every source file (for example, ``-O3`` or ``-Os`` on GCC).
 - Use an optimal compiler such as IAR rather than GCC.